- Market Forecast

 The last time Saturn entered tropical Aries happened on April 7 1996 at 8.49 am.
 This ingress would therefore reflect temperature trends up to about 2026.
 Although we have only lived through about one third of this cycle, we would expect the chart to have a biase towards warmth, given the past 10 years and the predictions of the climate scientists.
 And what do we find?
 No less than Sun, Mercury, Mars and the South Node all in Aries, the hottest sign in the zodiac!
 Although the conjunction of Mars to Saturn is a bit wide (10 degrees), the fact that it is in Aries makes it warmer (+2).
 The Sun is in Aries (+2), widely conjunct Mercury (-1) and Mars (+2).
 The Sun is also squared by gently warming Jupiter (+1).
 The Moon is in warm Sagittarius, closely conjoining warm Pluto (+2).
 Altogether, this is a very warm chart (+8).
 Although Saturn cycles are only one out of many possible relevant cycles, the extent of heat shown in this ingress chart strongly suggests that the rapid rate of warming will continue, irrespective of whatever legislative action can be taken to curb CO2 emissions.

-One of the hallmarks of science is its ability to predict event outcomes, both backwards in time using available historical data, and forwards in the future according to standard procedures and controls.
-My analysis of these ingress charts does not come anywhere near to the requirements of such a predictive model.
+One of the hallmarks of science is its ability to predict event outcomes, both backwards in time using available historical data, and forwards into the future according to standard procedures and controls.
+It goes without saying that my analysis of these ingress charts does not come anywhere near the standards of such a predictive model.
 With the limited number of cases, several unverifiable assumptions, and a somewhat arbitrary numerical heat index, I fully acknowledge that this study is a speculative exercise in the application of astrological principles, such as they are.
-And yet, I have attempted to structure this study in order to find common ground upon which all astrologers can agree with the aim of achieving some level of standardization that begins to satisfiy a basic notion of scientific rigor, if not in name, then in spirit.
+And yet, I have attempted to structure this study in order to find common ground upon which all astrologers can agree with the aim of achieving some level of standardization that begins to satisfy a basic notion of scientific rigor, if not in practice, then in spirit.